What is Personal Income?

 Personal income is an income received by an individual in all possible ways.
 Personal income comprises wages, salaries, investment interest, dividends, and rental properties.

-How Personal Income Works?
+How Does Personal Income Tax Work?

 Personal income is very important for an individual because personal income is used to calculate adjusted gross income or AGI again this is important from the income tax point of view.